Upper Canada Village: Collection

 Upper Canada Village endeavours to depict life in a rural English Canadian setting during the year 1866.
 Featured at the site are over 40 historical buildings, including several working mills (woollen mill, grist-mill and sawmill) and trades buildings (blacksmith, tinsmith, cabinetmaker, cooper, bakery, cheese-maker).
 Farming is demonstrated through the growing, harvesting or processing of heritage vegetables and livestock.
 Aspects of late 19th-century domestic arts, social life, music, religion, and politics are also discussed, interpreted and demonstrated by staff dressed in clothing of the period.
 Local gardens in the village feature the flora and fauna commonly grown in the summer.

 In film

-The 1973 version of The Adventures of Tom Sawyer, starring Josh Albee, Buddy Ebsen, Jane Wyatt and Vic Morrow was shot entirely on the grounds of Upper Canada Village.
+The 1973 version of The Adventures of Tom Sawyer, starring Josh Albee, Buddy Ebsen, Jane Wyatt and Vic Morrow was shot entirely there.

+In 2013, a documentary named Tell the World was filmed, it was made in collaboration by the Australian Union Conference and South Pacific Division, both structures of the General Conference of Seventh-day Adventists.
+It starred local actors including Tommie-Amber Pirie as Ellen Harmon.

 Affiliations

 The Museum is affiliated with: CMA, CHIN, and Virtual Museum of Canada.